w0rmr1d3r/cloner/README.md

   --git-options TEXT              Add options to the clone command (eg: --git-
                                   options "--depth 1").
 By default, clones
                                   quietly (--quiet).
+  --max-threads                   If declared, uses the maximum available
+                                  threads and processes in the system.
+As per physical cores on the system cpu.
   --help                          Show this message and exit.
 ```